 Timely follow-up care after an abnormal cervical cancer screening test result is critical to the prevention and early diagnosis of cervical cancer.
-The current inadequate and inequitable delivery of these potentially lifesaving services is attributed to several factors, including patient out-of-pocket costs.
-Waiving of consumer costsharing for follow-up testing (e.g., colposcopy and related cervical services) is likely to improve access and uptake, especially among underserved populations.
-One approach to defray the incremental costs of providing more generous coverage for follow-up testing is reducing expenditures on 'low value' cervical cancer screening services.
-To explore the potential fiscal implications of a policy that redirects cervical cancer screening resources from potentially low to high-value clinical scenarios, we analyzed 2019 claims from the Virginia All-Paver Claims Database to quantify: 1) total spending on low-value cervical cancer screening and 2) out-ofpocket costs associated with colposcopy and related cervical services among commercially-insured Virginians.
-In a cohort of 1,806,921 female patients (aged 48.1 + 24.8 years), 295,193 claims for cervical cancer screening were reported, 100,567 (34.0%) of which were determined to be low-value (\$4,394,361 total; \$4,172,777 for payers and \$221,584 out-of-pocket [\$2/patient]).
-Claims for 52,369 colposcopy and related cervical services were reported (\$40,994,016 total: \$33,457,518 for payers and \$7,536,498 out-of-pocket [\$144/patient]).
-These findings suggest that reallocating savings incurred from unnecessary spending to fund more generous coverage of necessary follow-up care is a feasible approach to enhancing cervical cancer prevention equity and outcomes.
+The current inadequate and inequitable delivery of these potentially life-saving services is attributed to several factors, including patient out-of-pocket costs.
+Waiving of consumer cost-sharing for follow-up testing (e.g., colposcopy and related cervical services) is likely to improve access and uptake, especially among underserved populations.
+One approach to defray the incremental costs of providing more generous coverage for follow-up testing is reducing expenditures on "low-value" cervical cancer screening services.
+To explore the potential fiscal implications of a policy that redirects cervical cancer screening resources from potentially low- to high-value clinical scenarios, we analyzed 2019 claims from the Virginia All-Payer Claims Database to quantify (i) total spending on low-value cervical cancer screening and (ii) out-of-pocket costs associated with colposcopy and related cervical services among commercially insured Virginians.
+In a cohort of 1,806,921 female patients (ages 48.1 $\pm$ 24.8 years), 295,193 claims for